Big Dry Creek Open Space

 The city has acquired 293 acres of Big Dry Creek open space land in this area.
 The Big Dry Creek Trail extends 2.2 miles between Sheridan Boulevard and 120th Avenue.
 In most places, the trail is located far from nearby subdivisions, giving the trail a more isolated feel than other parts of Westminster.
 Because of its large land area, this is one of the most attractive sections of the Big Dry Creek Open Space.
 Plus, several trails intersect the Big Dry Creek Trail in this area.
 These trails plus those in the neighboring 25 acre Westfield Village Park provide several trail loop opportunities.

 The Big Dry Creek Trail crosses the creek near the Stratford Lakes subdivision.
 A 5 foot water fall by the bridge is formed by an old irrigation canal diversion structure across Big Dry Creek.
 There is evidence of beaver activity up stream of the bridge.
+Learn more about the ponds west of Stratford Lakes Subdivision.

 Just north of 112th Avenue, the Front Range Community College and College Hill Library dominate the landscape from their hilltop location.
 The 3.5 acre College Pond in the valley below provides great fishing.
 A trail hugs the shoreline of the pond.
+Learn more about College Pond.

 Most of the open space is native grasslands with a few trees along the Big Dry Creek and Clover Creek.
 Note the interpretive signs which highlight some of the history and wildlife of the Big Dry Creek corridor.
 This open space area attracts a variety of wildlife including coyotes, fox, rabbits, hawks, eagles, prairie dogs and water fowl.